miniflux/website/content/docs/google_reader.md

 ## Notes

 Miniflux implements only a subset of the Google Reader API.
-Open a new issue if you think something is missing.
+Open a new issue if you think that something is missing.